 Then, they brought horses from Spain, England, Italy and Ireland.
 The horse from Limousin was a very quick and slender mount.
-Noblemen and courtiers only swear by these animals!
+Noblemen and courtiers only swore by these animals!

 Did you know there was in the stud farm a fabulous stallion called Derviche?
 This animal improved the limousine breed.
-He was bought by the sir de La Grénerie, from the castle of la Grénérie (Auvergne).
-When the farm was restored in 1796, Derviche as other horses get back to the Pompadour...
+He was bought by a sir de La Grénerie, from castle of la Grénérie (Auvergne).
+When the farm was restored in 1796, Derviche as other horses get back to La Pompadour castle...